jkowens/magento-jobqueue/README.md

 Do you need to run a process outside of a user generated request?
 Are you working on an integration that requires "guaranteed delivery?"
 JobQueue allows Magento applications to place tasks in a queue to be processed asynchronously.
-It is built on DJJob a PHP port of the popular Ruby library Delayed_job and makes use of the existing MySQL backend.
+It is built on DJJob and makes use of the existing MySQL backend.
 Some tasks this may be ideal for are:

 * Downloading files
+* Processing batch jobs
 * Sending data to a back-office application or third party systems
-* Processing batch jobs

 ###System Requirements

 * PHP 5.1 or higher
 * MySQL 4.1.20 or higher
-* Magento CE1.6.0-1.8.x/EE1.7.0-1.13.x
+* Magento CE1.6.0-1.9.x/EE1.7.0-1.14.x

 ###Usage